goldenplanetdk/jquery-plugins/crud-dropdown-input/README.md

 Contents of the dropdown menu toggle button and the New item form elements

-The `edit`, `search`, `add`, `delete` urls can be specified as data attributes or in widget options.
+Following data can be specified both as data attributes or in widget options.
 The latter have higher priority.

+- `data-edit`
+- `data-ajax-search`
+- `data-ajax-select`
+- `data-ajax-create`
+- `data-ajax-delete`
+- `data-multiple`
+- `data-hidden-input-name`

-Full list of options:
+Full list of options with default values:

 ```
 $('.crud-foobar').crudDropdownInput({

+    //
+    isMultiple: false,

+    // URL value examples
 	urls: {
 		edit: '/foobar/',
+		ajaxSearch: '/foobar/search',
+		ajaxSelect: '/foobar/select', // optional
 		ajaxCreate: '/foobar/add',
 		ajaxDelete: '/foobar/delete',
-		ajaxSearch: '/foobar/search',
-		ajaxSelect: '/foobar/select', // optional
 	},

     // Key name for the data in ajaxCreate request payload